High-definition television in Australia: ABC

 On 1 January 2002, the ABC began a prime-time simulcast of ABC's Sydney station ABN, except that it had no watermark and was upconverted from standard definition to 1080i high definition.
-On 1 January 2005 it changed to 576p to accommodate the launch of new channel ABC2 and gradually expanded its operating hours.
+On 1 January 2005 it changed to 576p to accommodate the launch of new channel ABC Family (then ABC2, ABC Comedy and ABC TV Plus) and gradually expanded its operating hours.

 On 1 January 2008, the ABC's high definition simulcast was rebranded as ABC HD, relaunching as a high definition multichannel with its own logo and branding.
 The channel was also enhanced to 720p to mark the start of native high-definition content.

 Throughout its multichannel era, ABC HD continued providing a high definition simulcast of ABN Sydney.
 As a result, viewers outside of New South Wales would see Sydney-based news bulletins and other localised content.
 The purpose of this as of 2008, was to provide high-definition versions of ABC1 shows when available (Prior to this, the broadcaster relied on regulation exemptions that allowed it to meet a high-definition quota using content upscaled from standard definition).

-There were exceptions to the ABC1 simulcast: During the 2008 Summer Paralympics in Beijing, ABC HD became a dedicated sports broadcaster, simulcasting the dedicated coverage on ABC2 for most of the day.
+There were exceptions to the ABC TV simulcast: During the 2008 Summer Paralympics in Beijing, ABC HD became a dedicated sports broadcaster, simulcasting the dedicated coverage on ABC2 for most of the day.
 The 2009 VFL Grand Final was shown exclusively live on ABC HD.
 For a time up until ABC HD branding ceased, ABC HD screened a "7:30 Select" national highlights package instead of the Sydney version of Stateline.